 Visitors can call the Gift Shop and purchase a Family Gift Card to be delivered to patients.

-Our number one priority is to make sure our patients avoid exposure to the colds and viruses circulating in the community this time of year.
+Our number one priority is to make sure children in our careavoid exposure to the illnesses circulating in the community.
 Your questions and feedback are important to us.
-Please do not hesitate to speak with your caregiver about these visitor restrictions.
+Please do not hesitate to speak with your care team about these visitor guidelines.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

 700 Children’s® features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.